proximax-storage/xpx-chain-devportal-docs/README.md

 1. `yarn install` in the website directory.

-## Building ProximaX Sirius-Chain Documentation
+## Building ProximaX Sirius Chain Documentation

 2. `yarn build` in the website directory